matthias-reis/aithir.de/_content/storylines/hermetics.md

 superTitle: Worldbuilding
 title: Hermetics
 description:
-  et's dive into the worldbuilding of a fantasy story that circles around magicians.
+  Let's dive into the worldbuilding of a fantasy story that circles around magicians.
 We have even created a novel out of it.
 colorSpace: sky
 start: 2022-05-25